Frequently Asked Questions for Contributors

 It’s true, we like a good list as much as the next person (and audiences seems to really like them), but we only want to create lists when there’s some deep content behind it, and not for the sake of creating click bait.
 Here are a few good examples of what has worked for us.

 We always love the chance to make Civil Eats a more visual place and we’d love to work with more contributors on these types of pieces.
 Photos, charts, maps, you name it, we’d love to see it!

-Have you written something you want to reach a wider audience.
-We’d always be glad to take a look.
+Have you written something you want to reach a wider audience?
+We’re always glad to take a look.

-A: Yes, please.
-Let us know if you have in any way worked for the company or entity you have written about.
-In some scenarios this might be a deal breaker, but in many cases we’d simply prefer to disclose the affiliation.
+Yes, please.
+Let us know if you have in any way worked with the company or entity you have written about.
+In some scenarios this might be a deal breaker, but in other cases we’d simply prefer to disclose the affiliation.

-A: Our editorial process is very hands-on and we may get involved on the story, structure, or sentence-level, depending on what’s needed.
-But that doesn’t mean we take credit, it just means we have high editorial standards that have earned us awards and we hope to help make your work shine!
+Our editorial process is very hands-on and we may get involved in the story, structure, or sentence-level, depending on what’s needed.
+But that doesn’t mean we take credit, it just means we have high editorial standards and we hope to help make your work shine!